Frequently asked questions

 Do you have a dispensary?
 Where should I buy my herbs and supplements?

 I do not currently offer a dispensary in my clinic.
 I recommend all patients wildcraft herbs when possible, and purchase all other supplements, herbs, and homeopathics from trusted (ideally local) sources, never Amazon (see my blog post for reasons why).
-Those include: PT Food Co-op, Bear Root Apothecary, Dandelion Botanicals, Mountain Rose Herbs, Mountain Spirit Herbs, Helios, and Hahnemann Labs.
+Those include: PT Food Co-op, Dandelion Botanicals, Mountain Rose Herbs, Mountain Spirit Herbs, Helios, and Hahnemann Labs.

 Can you send referrals to other healthcare providers?* Can you order imaging and labs?* What about alternative labs?